 Jamieson snarled.
 “You’re going to need more than stitches before I’m through with you!”

 “Come on, let’s get out of here.”
-Alan urged her in the direction of the parking lot.
+Alan urged.

-She had known better, had known what Jamieson was capable of.
-But the thought of all those people with no one to fight for them, to stand up to Jamieson for them, had overcome her reason.
+She had known better, but the thought of all those people with no one to fight for them, to stand up to Jamieson for them, had overcome her reason.
 It was how she had been raised, to fight for the downtrodden.

-As they made their way to Alan’s car, his voice urging her to make haste, she heard again the threats against her.
+They made their way onto the ramp, toward the clan tents and Alan’s car.
+Caroline was struggling with her conscience, and her bad ankle, which was threatening to collapse under her.
+She could hear Alan’s voice urging her to make haste, and heard again the threats Jamieson had made.
 Gary was right.
 A woman like that had enemies, a lot of them.
 It wouldn’t be a matter of if with her, just when and where and who.

 Excerpt from Final Fling by Maggie Foster.
 All rights reserved by publisher and author.